 Radeon Pro W5500 Benchmarks

-Blender is one of the most widely-used, open-source computer graphics software in the world.
+Blender isn’t just free, it’s also one of the most widely-used, open-source computer graphics software in the world.
 We went over two popular render scenes with the Radeon Pro W5500 to see how it stacks up against the competition.
 While the Nvidia Quadro cards used CUDA rendering for these scenes, the Radeon card used OpenCL.

 The W5500 did very well rendering the Blender Classroom scene, taking just 341 seconds.
 The only price-comparable workstation graphics card from Nvidia, the Quadro P2000, gets obliterated in this bench with a much longer render time.